hetznercloud/cli/docs/tutorials/setup-hcloud-cli.md

 The `.deb` package includes shell completions for bash, zsh, and fish, as well as man pages.

 ### 1.4 Installation using .rpm package (Fedora/RHEL/CentOS)

+> [!WARNING]
+> RPM packages are experimental and might change or break in the future.

 On Fedora, RHEL, CentOS, and other RPM-based distributions, you can install the hcloud CLI using the `.rpm` package: